 Student ‘Private study’ encourages opportunities for personal reflection (Skill outcomes: 6) and time to consolidate and reflect upon acquired knowledge (Outcomes: 1-6).

 The format of resits will be determined by the Board of Examiners

 |Report||2||A||25||1000 word Reflective Report containing evidence that the learning outcomes have been met.|

-The written ‘Personal Report’ provides a final opportunity for students to critically reflect (Outcomes: 6) and provide evidence that they have met the aims of the module (Aims: 1-3) and have understood the intended knowledge (1-3) and skills (4-6) outcomes.
+The written ‘Personal Report’ provides an opportunity for students to critically reflect upon their learning (Outcomes: 3) and provides critical evidence of how effectively the aims of the module (Aims: 1-3) are present in the students learning and skills outcomes (Outcomes: 1-6).

 Resit to consist of an oral presentation and a 3000 word written assignment.
 Title to be decided and announced 8 weeks prior to the resit date.